 > Cookie: name=value

 Use the -b or --cookie parameter to set the cookie's name and value.
-The cookie's name and value must be separated by an equal (=) sign.
+Separate the cookie's name and value using an equal sign (=).

 Use the -v or --verbose parameter to display detailed information about the request and the server's response, and 2>&1 | grep '^>' parameter to filter the output.
 These are for demonstration purposes only and are not required for normal cURL requests.